 Starting a cover letter can be the hardest part.

 There really is no better first impression to your application than to address your cover letter directly to the person who is doing the hiring.
-It shows you've done your research, you have a high attention to detail, and you're prepared to go the extra mile.
+It shows you've done your research, have high attention to detail and are prepared to go the extra mile.

 The job description

 If the advertisement doesn't mention a name and the email address is generic, the next place to look is within the description itself.
 Often, a job listing will mention who the role reports to.
 For example: 'You will report directly to the marketing manager.'
-Once you have the job title of the hiring manager, you're halfway there.
+Once you have the job title of the HR manager, you're halfway there.

 The company website

 If you haven't had any luck finding a name via the job description, the next point of call is the company's website.
 Smaller companies will often have a 'Meet the Team' page which will give you the name and job title of each staff member.
-Alternatively, look for an 'About' page, a company directory or a contact page that might give you an insight to the company structure, relevant job titles or hiring manager's name.
+Alternatively, look for an 'About' page, a company directory or a contact page that might give you an insight to the company structure, relevant job titles or HR manager's name.

 Head to LinkedIn

 When in doubt, LinkedIn is your best friend.
 Log into your account and search for the company to find their page.
-Once on the company page, click on 'See all employees' and scroll down the list to find the name of the relevant department manager, hiring manager or an HR contact.
+Once on the company page, click on 'See all employees' and scroll down the list to find the name of the relevant department manager, HR manager or an HR contact.